cerner/smart-on-fhir-tutorial/README.md

 - `example-smart-app`: This directory contains a simple client-side web application.
 - `example-smart-app/lib/js/fhir-client.js`: The app uses uses the library to (1) communicate with our Sandbox using the FHIR API and (2) handle the SMART on FHIR authorization workflows.
 Check out more information about this client here: https://github.com/smart-on-fhir/client-js.

 - `example-smart-app/launch.html`: this webpage is the initial entry point into the SMART on FHIR application, called the `launch_url` in the SMART documentation.
-This page will be called by the HSPC sandbox when we launch our app.
+This page will be called by the logica sandbox when we launch our app.
 We'll cover the different launch patterns later in the tutorial.

 - `example-smart-app/launch-smart-sandbox.html`: this page is similar to the previous launch, but will be used when we launch from the SMART on FHIR sandbox.